EeeBeeDee/simply-service/README.md

 ### Typography

 For typography I decided to go for a singular font from [Google Fonts](https://fonts.google.com) called [Wix Madefor Display](https://fonts.google.com/specimen/Wix+Madefor+Display).
 After trying a few out I felt it meshes well with the soft, rounded feel I have aimed for with the design.

+## User stories

+### First time user goals
+-   As a first time user, I want to be easily navigate the website
+-   As a first time user, I want my viewing experience to be smooth on any device I use.
+-   As a first time user, I want the website's aim and goals to be easily understood and readily available.
+-   As a first time user, I want the registration and login systems quick and easily understood.
+-   As a first time user, I want it made clear to me any time significant change has been made.

+### Returning user goals
+- As a returning visitor, I want to feel like return visits will offer increasing value.
+- As a returning visitor, I want to easily find and alter information that was created during my previous visits.
+- As a returning visitor, I want to feel after this visit there will still be more reason for me to keep returning.

+---

 # Technologies Used